-Lowest Rate: South Marsh, $550; Editor’s Choice: Stafford Suite, $680 (all meals included; minimum stay required).
+Lowest Rate: South Marsh Room, $550; Editor’s Choice: Stafford Suite, $680 (all meals and boat transfers included; minimum stay required).

 All meals, snacks and non-alcoholic beverages; Daily Jeep tours led by a naturalist; Unlimited use of bicycles, kayaks, and fishing equipment; Round-trip ferry service to the island; Parking on the mainland

 In order to offer you the highest level of service, online booking is currently not available.
 Please call Andrew Harper Travel at (800) 375-4685, or contact the hotel directly, for reservations.